Tchinmai7/tproxy-example/README.md

 connections.

-The example transparent proxy application accepts TCP connections on the specified port (set to 9876 in tproxy\_test.h) and attempts a TCP connection to the original host.
+The example transparent proxy application accepts TCP connections on the specified port (set to 443 (to act as an ssl loadbalancer) in tproxy\_example.h). it attempts a TCP connection the origin specified as the SERVER in tproxy\_example\_conn.h If it fails, it will atttempt to make a TCP connection the origin specified as BACKUP.

 If it is successful, the application starts forwarding data between the two connections (using splice()).
 The application supports multiple simultaneous connections and handles connections which fail (at least the scenarios I have tested).